PromptSail/prompt_sail/docs/_docs/02-how-to-setup-llm-proxy-project.md

 ---
-title: "How to run the "
+title: "How to run the project"
 permalink: /docs/how-to-setup-llm-proxy-project/
 excerpt: "How to quickly install and setup Prompt Sail project."
 last_modified_at: 2023-12-22T18:48:05+01:00